-Designer dogs tend to be rather expensive mainly because they are targeting small toy breeds which give birth to very few puppies per litter.
+Designer dogs tend to be rather expensive mainly because they target small toy breeds that give birth to very few puppies per litter.
 So, these dogs end up being rarer than the average breed litter.
-Even if there are some influences you can control to increase your puppy count, the size of the mother is perhaps the most constraining.
+Even if there are some influences you can control to increase your puppy count, the mother’s size is perhaps the most constraining.

 In addition to this, the pricing of these designer dogs is often inflated for very sought-after mixes (hypoallergenic designer breeds, for example).
-The physical look and the ability to attract a lot of attention on Instagram are strong indicators in increasing their prices, like Pomskies, for example.
+The physical look and the ability to attract a lot of attention on Instagram are strong indicators of increasing their prices, like Pomskies and Pomchis, for example.
 It’s mainly a supply and demand issue.
-Of course, the fact that many celebrities now tote some of these designer dogs attract even more attention in the mainstream.
+Of course, the fact that many celebrities now tote some of these designer dogs attracts even more attention in the mainstream.

 When did designer dogs become popular?

-The first time in which a designer dog became known and made waves was back in the 1960s when the Cockapoo was produced.
-However, in that time, it never became popular enough to cause a revolutionary stance.
-The designer dog concept made a comeback with the Labrador x Standard Poodles in the 1980s when an attempt to breed a dog for a blind user with allergies in Hawaii.
+The first time a designer dog became known and made waves was in the 1960s when the Cockapoo was produced.
+However, it never became popular enough to cause a revolutionary stance at that time.
+The designer dog concept came back with the Labrador x Standard Poodles in the 1980s when an attempt to breed a dog for a blind user with allergies in Hawaii.
 They were later called Labradoodles.

 From there on, these created names became the new norm for creating a new standard breed type.
-Typically, once people began realizing the purposes these designer dogs had in the work field, as well what they offer for vanity purposes, was when it became the next new thing on the breeding market.
-They realized that the mixing of dogs was a great way to obtain that ideal specimen for any given task or look.
+Typically, once people began realizing the purposes these designer dogs had in the work field and what they offered for vanity purposes, it became the next new thing on the breeding market.
+They realized that mixing dogs was a great way to obtain that ideal specimen for any given task or look.
 Now it has inherited its own term and style and is beginning to pave way for many curious breeders willing to experiment even further.

 How big do designer dogs get?